 Get access to everything we publish when you sign up for Outside+.

-I spent the weekend in Salt Lake City for my first ultra of the year, the Running Up for Air timed event, which involved hiking up and running down a snowy three-mile, 2600-foot climb to the Grandeur Peak summit as many times as I could handle.
+I spent a weekend in Salt Lake City last year for the Running Up for Air timed event, which involved hiking up and running down a snowy three-mile, 2600-foot climb to the Grandeur Peak summit as many times as I could handle.
 I did five laps for 30 miles in just under 10 hours.

 I needed that all-day grind to boost endurance for a string of other upcoming ultras: a 50K in March, a 50-miler and the Boston Marathon back to back in April, then a self-supported 155-mile stage race in May.
 I hope those races will whip me into shape for the race I care most about this year: the High Lonesome 100 in late July.

 I’ve been feeling a little nervous, eager and motivated—all of the things I’m supposed to feel before ultras.